Other permitted uses

 See the list of businesses which cannot open yet.
 Activity that is still restricted includes:

 - certain indoor performances in front of a live audience, including dramatic, musical or comedy performances (see performing arts guidance

 consideration should be given to any local restrictions that are in place.
 Information on areas with local measures in place is available.

 Many places of worship are also workplaces and should therefore be aware of their responsibilities as employers under health and safety law.
 Places of worship also have a duty of care to volunteers, to ensure that as far as reasonably practicable they are not exposed to risks to their health and safety.
 See guidance on returning to work.

 Education, early years and childcare use

 Hospitality spaces within places of worship, such as cafes, are permitted to open.
 Guidance for the hospitality sector should be followed.
-Informal hospitality, such as lunch clubs and coffee mornings are permitted in line with restrictions on indoor gatherings.
+Informal hospitality, such as lunch clubs and coffee mornings are currently only permitted in line with restrictions on indoor gatherings.

 Tourism and retail

 Buildings can now open for most tourism and retail purposes and places of worship should follow relevant guidance on managing this.
 People visiting places of worship for these purposes should also follow relevant guidance.